-As the healthcare industry continues to recover and evolve after the COVID-19 pandemic, public health administration has emerged as one of the most stable and rewarding career paths in the U.S. Professionals in this field not only enjoy strong job security but also command competitive salaries while making a lasting impact on population health outcomes.
+As the community health industry continues to recover and evolve after the COVID-19 pandemic, public health has emerged as one of the most rewarding career paths in the U.S. Professionals in this field have a lasting impact on population health outcomes.

-Looking ahead to 2025, the salary outlook for public health administration roles is robust, with opportunities spanning hospitals, government agencies, nonprofit organizations and private healthcare systems.
+Looking ahead to 2026, the outlook for public roles is robust, with opportunities spanning government agencies, nonprofit organizations and private healthcare sectors.
 There are many rewarding career opportunities for professionals with an online Master of Public Health (MPH) degree, such as the one offered by Southern Illinois University, Carbondale (SIUC).

 Understanding the Salary Landscape

 Graduates with an MPH qualify for a wide range of roles.
-Below is an overview of some common areas of practice and related earning potential, per Indeed.
+Below is an overview of some common areas of practice and related earning potential, per Indeed and Salary.com.

 - Community health worker: $43,632